Lam Kor-wan: Leung Wai-sum

-After attending a thank-you party at the Sheraton Hotel on 2 July 1982, Leung Wai-sum boarded a cab outside the hotel at 11:00 p.m. to return to her apartment in Valley Road Estate in Hung Hom and has been missing since then.
-The family members called the students who went to the banquet and searched for him in Tsim Sha Tsui, but to no avail.
+After attending a thank-you party at the Sheraton Hotel in Salisbury Road on 2 July 1982, 17-year-old Saint Andrews School student Leung Wai-sum boarded a cab outside the hotel at 11:00 p.m. to return to her apartment in Valley Road Estate in Hung Hom.
+The family members called the students who went to the banquet and searched for her in Tsim Sha Tsui, but to no avail.
+The Saint Andrews School also notified the Leung family that she missed her HKCEE report card.
 The police reported the missing person's information to all police patrols and hospitals in Hong Kong, and issued a search notice and photos on August 5 to appeal to the public for information, but there were still no results.
 Lam claimed that he handcuffed Leung's hands and strangled her with an electric cord after talking to her in a cab about school, her future, her family, religion, and her soul, and then took the body home to rape and dismember it.

 Arrest

-Lam was arrested by plain clothes officers on 17August 1982.
+Lam was arrested by plainclothes officers on 17 August 1982.
 He had attempted to develop photographs of one of his dismembered victims at a Kodak shop.
 The manager of the Mong Kok shop tipped off the police and they were waiting for him when he returned to pick up the photos.
-When confronted, Lam claimed that the photographs belonged to a friend of his who worked on a ship who would meet him shortly; when the man did not appear the police accompanied Lam to his parents' first floor apartment on Kwei Chau Street and performed a search.
-The police located an old ammunition box in the bedroom he shared with his brother; the box contained pornography and more photographs of body parts, video tapes and several Tupperware containers containing women's sexual organs.
+When confronted, Lam claimed that the photographs belonged to a friend of his who worked on a ship who would meet him shortly; when the man did not appear the police accompanied Lam to his parents' first-floor apartment on Kwei Chau Street and performed a search.
+The police located an old ammunition box in the bedroom he shared with his brother; the box contained pornography and more photographs of body parts, videotapes and several Tupperware containers containing women's sexual organs.

 Trial

-On 8April 1983, at the end of a long three-week trial with a seven-man jury, Lam was found guilty of four counts of murder and sentenced to death by hanging.
-On 29August 1984, Lam's sentence was commuted to life imprisonment, as was the tradition before the abolition of the death penalty in Hong Kong in 1993.
-He is currently serving his life sentence at the maximum-security Shek Pik Prison.
+On 8 April 1983, at the end of a long three-week trial with a seven-man jury, Lam was found guilty of four counts of murder and sentenced to death by hanging.
+On 29 August 1984, Lam's sentence was commuted to life imprisonment after Sir Edward Youde accepted Lam's mercy plea, as was the tradition before the abolition of the death penalty in Hong Kong in 1993.
+He is currently serving his life sentence at the maximum-security Shek Pik Prison, although he was originally serving his sentence in Stanley Prison.
 When speaking to psychiatrist Dr. William Green, Lam stated that he "ate part of the intestine of one of the victims", and that his motivation was not primarily sexual, but that "it was God who told him to kill the victims".